mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 - You’ll need a solid foundation in linear algebra, calculus, probability, statistics, and a deeper understanding of algorithms, data structures, and machine learning models.
 - AI jobs demand more brainpower, more effort, and arguably more talent than regular programming roles—but they’re hiring, and the pay reflects that.

+### Updated - Comments I got for this post:

+> I am not sharing this feedback on your post publicly for reasons.
+To start, the post is good.
+But I have had such difficulty in job interviews and such difficulty spending the time necessary to succeed in those interviews that I would not recommend this career to anyone.
+Getting a job is not about being a good developer.
+It’s about doing an insane amount of interview prep and surviving pressure-cooker interviews.
+Here is a translation of a typical interview prompt: “Code this app from scratch in 45 minutes.
+If you fail to implement any requirements, you fail.”

+{{< rawhtml >}}<small><small><small> 👆 was a comment an experienced iOS engineer shared privately with me on Slack</small></small></small>{{< /rawhtml >}}

+Another person said:

+> Entering the market NOW as a junior is so disconnected with how it was when I entered.
+Hard to have complete empathy for what they deal with.
+It’s awful.

-### TL;DR:
+### TL;DR
 Medicine pays off in the long run but takes time and money.
-Software engineering remains accessible but isn’t the easy-money path it once was.
+Software engineering remains far less accessible than before nor is the easy-money path it once was.
+It's partly due to over-supply and shift of demand towards AI.

 Skilled trades like plumbing and HVAC?
 They’re quietly turning people into millionaires.
 AI?
-It’s hot, it’s hiring, and it pays—but only if you’re ready to go the extra mile.
+It’s hot, it’s hiring, and it pays very well — but only if you’re ready to go the extra mile.

 ----